Techniques of Molecular Modelling: Molecular Orbital Methods

 What about a real system?
 The differing behaviour of Pyridine and its N-Oxide towards electrophilic substitution is well known.
 In particular, these two, apparently almost identical species, have quite different properties when nitrated.
 The former nitrates (albeit slowly) in the 3-position, whilst the latter nitrates (rather faster) in the 4-position.
 Does the HOMO for each reflect this?
 The answer is that the corresponding orbitals look very similar to the ones shown above!
 Inded, the size of the orbital at the 4-position even looks larger than that at the 2-position.

-HOMO, Pyridine N-Oxide, o/p directing HOMO, Pyridine, m-directing
+HOMO, Pyridine, m-directing HOMO, Pyridine N-Oxide, o/p directing

-3. The Properties of the (Wheland) Intermediate.
+3. Properties of the Wheland/Armstrong Intermediate.

-Substrate, X 2 (Relative to 4) 3 (Relative to 4) 4
+Substrate, X ortho (Relative to para) meta (Relative to para) para

 Pyridine, X=N -3.9 (234.6) -15.1 (223.4) 0.0 (238.5)